 Production and handling

-The major constituent fields include Prudhoe Bay, Kaparuk, Lisburne, and Endicott.
+The major constituent fields include Prudhoe Bay, Kaparuk and Lisburne.
 These facilities are located approximately 600 miles north of Valdez, Alaska.
 Production began in 1977.
 Current output is ~460kBD.
 ExxonMobil markets ~110 kbd of ANS, primarily to customers on the west coast of the United States.

 ANS is loaded at the Alyeska Valdez, Alaska Marine Terminal into American flag vessels as required by United States statutes.
 To date, all export sales have been on vessels arranged by the seller.